 East Stroudsburg

 A family-friendly ski area, Shawnee Mountain Ski Area offers excellent children's programs, complete beginners' packages, and some great terrain for the advanced skier and rider.
-Services and hospitality are top priorities with 125 acres for skiing, 23 trails, and two terrain parks, making Shawnee Mountain a favorite for family and beginning skiers.
+Services and hospitality are top priorities with 125 acres for skiing, 23 trails, two terrain parks, and a snowtubing park, making Shawnee Mountain a favorite for family and beginning outdoor adventurers.
 No need to pack a lunch because there are several on-mountain dining options, each of which offers gluten free and vegetarian menu options, including the Greenhouse Café at Hope Lodge with its selection of premier coffees, craft teas & sodas, smoothies, and variety of pastries, hot pretzels and other grab and go items.

 4. Jack Frost Big Boulder